VIDEO: Girl struck by two cars in Saanich intersection - BC Local News

 Another neighbour said he has asked Saanich to install a pedestrian controlled crossing light at the crosswalk.

+The intersection had a motor vehicle incident as recently as Monday, when a truck collided with a B.C.
+Transit bus at about 4 p.m.
+The pickup was travelling south on Torquay and the bus west on Ash.
+The pickup began to turn right and was knocked off the road, it into the hedge of a lawn.

-The District of Saanich released a statement on Wednesday afternoon that the pedestrian crossing and intersection were already scheduled to be reviewed in January.
+The District of Saanich released a statement on Wednesday afternoon that the pedestrian crossing and intersection of Ash and Torquay were already scheduled to be reviewed in January.

 “A request to make improvements to the pedestrian crossing at the Ash Road and Torquay Drive intersection was recently brought to the attention of the municipality from the Gordon Head Residents Association,” said spokesperson Megan Catalano.
 “The intersection is scheduled to be reviewed at the Administrative Traffic Committee meeting in January.
 We will work closely with Saanich Police to incorporate the factors of [Wednesday’s crash] into our review of the intersection improvements.”